marcomusy/vedo/README.md

 # To get the latest dev version use:
 pip install -U git+https://github.com/marcomusy/vedo.git
 ```
-or [conda](https://anaconda.org/conda-forge/vedo) to install from the conda-forge channel:
+or from the conda-forge channel:
 ```bash
 conda install -c conda-forge vedo
 ```